szabgab/perlmaven.com/sites/en/pages/undef-on-perl-arrays-and-hashes.md

 generating the [Use of uninitialized value in list assignment at ...](/use-of-uninitialized-value) warning.
 This became the key in the hash.

 Then there was no corresponding value.
-This generated the <b>Odd number of elements in hash assignment</b> warning, and an `undef` was assigned to be the value of the empty-string key.
+This generated the **Odd number of elements in hash assignment** warning, and an `undef` was assigned to be the value of the empty-string key.

-In any case, this is <b>NOT what you want</b>!
+In any case, this is **NOT what you want**!

 As a conclusion let me try to answer to straight forward question: